hollowmyth/ai-resize-layers-to-artboard/README.md

 # ai-resize-layers-to-artboard
 Adobe Illustrator jsx script to loop through and resize each layer's artwork to fit proportionally inside the artboard.
-This is based on the work of Carlos Canto, dbburgess and Ruandre Janse Van Rensburg.

 Works in CC2014 (should work in later versions).